 What are the Types of CBD?
 How Long Does Each One Take to Work?

 There are three general types of CBD oil legally available.

-This pure version of CBD oil contains no other types of cannabinoids, flavors, or terpenes.
+This pure version of CBD oil contains no other types of cannabinoids, flavours, or terpenes.
 It uses only CBD isolates extracted from industrial hemp and infused into a carrier oil for safe absorption.
 CBD isolate initially seemed like the gold standard.
-That is, until people reported less attractive results.
+That is until people reported less attractive results.
 CBD Isolate is in a sense, too pure.
 There are no other terpenes or cannabinoids that interact with the CBD.
 This is why we choose not to offer a CBD isolate product.

 This type of CBD oil contains everything that you’ll find in a broad spectrum CBD oil; but, it will also have a small and legal amount of THC.
 Our Full Spectrum CBD products carry the maximum legal limit of THC.
 Within Europe and the UK, that limit is 0,2%.

 Remember that high-quality CBD oil needs to have a certificate of analysis from a 3rd party laboratory.
 All of our products have a batch number that you can use to look up any product’s exact content.
 In our lab reports, we’ve pulled out all of the stops; each report contains the EXACT amount of CBD, THC, CBG, CBN and Terpenes.
 This way you know exactly what you are putting into your body is a pure and quality product.

 There are many different factors that can affect how CBD works with you.
 From the way you use CBD oil, to how your body systems work with each other, one person’s experience with CBD won’t be the same as the next.

 To learn even more, give us a call and let’s start a conversation!